9brada6/tabs-with-posts/development.md

     - Write in documentation that GamerZ like/dislike system is not working.

     Cache: Say how it works, and why is good to be enabled.

+    Translations:

+    - Add a section in documentation where you write about translations, how they work, and how to translate this plugin.

 ## 🎉 Todo: After first release